Vadym Meller

-Vadym Heorhiiovych Meller (Вадим Георгійович Меллер; 26 April 1884 – 4 May 1962) was a Ukrainian and Soviet painter, avant-garde Cubist, Constructivist and Expressionist artist, theatrical designer, book illustrator, and architect.
-In 1925 he was awarded a gold medal for the scenic design of the Berezil Theatre in the International Exhibition of Modern Decorative and Industrial Arts (Art Deco) in Paris.
+Vadym Heorhiiovych Meller (Вадим Георгійович Меллер) (1884 – 1962) was a Ukrainian and Soviet artist, known for his Avant-Garde Cubist, Constructivist, and Expressionist approach to painting, and his other creative work as a theatrical designer, book illustrator, and architect.
+In 1925, he was awarded a gold medal for the scenic design of the Berezil Theatre in the International Exhibition of Modern Decorative and Industrial Arts (Art Deco) in Paris.

-Biography

-He was born in Saint Petersburg.
-He was the second son of a top official in the Ministry of Justice in the Russian Empire.
-His father, Heorhiy Meller, was a noble-born Swede; his mother, Helena Caruso, was half Italian and half Greek, and also from a noble family He married Nina Genke, a fellow avant-garde artist.
-He died in Kyiv in May 4, 1962.

-Education
+Career

-From 1903–1908, Meller studied at Kyiv University.
+From 1903 to 1908, Meller studied at Kyiv University.
 In 1905, he visited Geneva, Switzerland, where he took art lessons at the private school of Franz Roubaud.
-In 1908, with the recommendation of Roubaud, he continued his education at the private art school of drawing and painting of Heinrich Knirr in Munich, Germany.
+In 1908, on the recommendation of Roubaud, he continued his education at the private art school of drawing and painting of Heinrich Knirr in Munich, Germany.
 There, Meller met fellow student, Paul Klee, who introduced him to Der Blaue Reiter group.

-After graduating from the Kyiv University with a degree in law, he acquired an artistic education in the Munich Academy of Fine Arts from 1908–1912.
-V. Meller stayed in close contact with Der Blaue Reiter group.
+After graduating from Kyiv University with a degree in law, he acquired an artistic education in the Munich Academy of Fine Arts from 1908–1912.
+Meller stayed in close contact with Der Blaue Reiter group.
 During this time, he also met Wassily Kandinsky, with whom he became friends.